danjulio/Geiger-Counter/readme.md

 | GPIO 35 | Right Button on T-display (active low) |
 | GPIO 36 | Geiger HV Board pulse input (active high) |

+### Release notes

+**Firmware v1.1**

+1. Log CPS and CPM to serial out
+2. Implement software clicker output
+3. Animate gauge needle between value updates
+4. Fix bug in displayed CPM from incorrectly applied tube dead time compensation
+5. Rewrite dynamic averaging algorithm to better determine when to reduce averages used to compute CPM for high rates of change involving high count rates
+6. Fixed a bug where the gauge ranging logic would not move to a higher range and a count greater than the maximum was shown

 ## Enclosure
 The enclosure was designed using OpenSCAD.
 It's pretty much a quick&dirty design without too much parameterization.
 There is one design file but you set a variable at the top to render the piece you want to export.
 I've included both the source and exported STL files.
 Thanks to [cyborg_x1](https://www.thingiverse.com/thing:5246878) for the radioactive trefoil.